viperleed/viperleed/doc/content/measurement/quantities.rst

 **HV settle time / Energy settle time**: The duration of the transient response of the acceleration voltage after setting a new energy.
-This is the minimum time cameras in |LEED-IV| measurements, and controllers during the energy calibration, will wait before acquiring data.
+This is the minimum time cameras in |LEED-IV| measurements, and controllers during the energy calibration and triggered time-resolved measurements, will wait before acquiring data.

 |I0b| **settle time / Current settle time**: The duration of the transient
 response of the beam current after setting a new energy.
 This is the minimum